Yes, Your Pressure Washer Needs a Surface Cleaner Attachment—These Are the Best, According to Our Tests

 Karcher 11″ Pressure Washer Surface Cleaner

-When searching for a consumer-grade pressure washer surface cleaner, the Karcher 11-Inch Pressure Washer Surface Cleaner may be worth considering.
-This affordable option hooks to electric Karcher model pressure washers with a maximum pressure of 2,300 psi, allowing users to get more utility out of their washers.
-However, the connectors are not universal like the ¼-inch quick-connect couplers on all of the others tested.
-For this one, we would specifically need a Karcher electric pressure washer, so it has a significant limitation.
+For a consumer-grade pressure washer surface cleaner, the Karcher 11-Inch Pressure Washer Surface Cleaner is a strong option to consider if you own an electric Karcher model pressure washer with a maximum pressure of 2,300 psi.
+That is, the connectors are not universal like they are with the ¼-inch quick-connect couplers on all of the other models tested.
+For this one, you would specifically need a Karcher electric pressure washer.

 Jump to Our Top Picks